Robyn Nohling FNP, RD, LDN, MSN

-Robyn's desire to provide more comprehensive care to women led her to New York City to pursue a career in nursing.
+Robyn is a dietitian first and nurse practitioner second.
+After practicing for 2 years as a dietitian, her desire to help women beyond food led her to New York City to pursue a career in nursing.
 She attended Columbia University where she earned both her Bachelors of Science in Nursing and later on her Masters of Science in Nursing.
-Her time at Columbia equipped her with the knowledge, skills and tools to provide comprehensive healthcare to women of all life stages.
-She now combines her nutrition background with her nursing education to provide compassionate, empathetic and evidence based healthcare to women using a weight neutral, non diet approach.
-Robyn is a member of and involved in several women's health and eating disorder organizations including IAEDP, Nurse Practitioners in Women's Health, and the Academy of Eating Disorders.
+Her time at Columbia was challenging and enriching and equipped her with the knowledge, skills and tools to provide comprehensive healthcare to women of all life stages.
+She now combines her nutrition background with her nursing education to provide compassionate, empathetic and evidence based healthcare to women throughout all life stages.

 When she's not working with women or behind the screen, she enjoys exploring Boston with her husband, learning about and tasting wine, playing outside, a good hot yoga class, traveling despite her fear of flying, cooking new recipes, hosting others in her home and exploring the food scene wherever she might be.